 By attending CAPS workshops you will be exposed to a variety of skills to help improve your quality of life and relationships.
-You are welcome to attend all the workshops or pick and chose the ones you are most interested in.
+You are welcome to attend all the workshops or pick and choose the ones you are most interested in.
 Workshops are FREE and will be held in CAPS Group room(s).
 For details see Related Links, left column.
 Seating is limited.
 Contact us at 797-1012 or stop by TSC306 to reserve your seat.

 If you have ideas for other workshops please let us know.
 If we have enough interest we may be able to initiate another workshop.

 Training in suicide awareness has become a priority on campus as we strive to identify and serve students who have lost the will to live.
 QPR (Question, Persuade, Refer) has been designed for any individual to notice those in need and direct them to help.
 With video presentation, power point slides, handouts and role play, participants will practice the skill of asking sensitive questions and responding with confidence to those experiencing emotional distress.
 Ideas for fostering hope will be shared and resource materials will be provided.